Skip to content

 The Guam Fire Department (GFD) emergency response personnel responded to as many calls as they safely could throughout the duration of the storm.
 NextGen 911 also fared well throughout the storm.

-GPD Services:
+GPD Update:

 As the island moves into COR 4, the Guam Police Department reminds motorists to adhere to the road conditions and to proceed with caution while approaching major traffic intersections.
 Starting Friday morning, traffic direction will be provided to all major intersections to aid with the safe movement of traffic flow.